-Below us, you can see a small reservoir which supplies drinking water to Longyearbyen and the remnants of the cable car system that was used to transport coal and workers from the mines to the port.
+Below us, you can see a small reservoir which supplies drinking water to Longyearbyen and the remnants of the suspended cable wagon system that was used to transport coal and workers from the mines to the port.

 After spending time on top of the plateau, we can either descend following the same route or through the narrow Gruve Valley, which brings us back to the starting point.

 While this short excursion is not our most demanding hike, it’s not for beginners either.
 You’ll need sturdy hiking shoes and reasonable fitness for this excursion.